mlverse/mall/README.md

 #>   <chr>                                    <chr>
 #> 1 This has been the best TV I've ever use… positive
 #> 2 I regret buying this laptop.
 It is too … negative
-#> 3 Not sure how to feel about my new washi… neutral
+#> 3 Not sure how to feel about my new washi… negative
 ```

 As mentioned before, by being pipe friendly, the results from the LLM